towersvault/shinpokered/README.md

 	  - player/enemy pkmn is fully paralyzed or after hurting itself in confusion
     - Crash damage from jump kicks and pkmn hurting itself cannot be Countered
   - To prevent infinite loops, Rage ends after 2 to 3 turns (attack boosts are kept)
+  - Non-link enemy mons now have PP, so always run checks for 0 PP during the disable effect

 - Graphical Fixes